Adam-Codes/adam-codes.github.io/index.md

 2. Host our resume (in Markdown) on GitHub Pages and
 3. Make our resume look professional by styling it using Jekyll templates to generate our static site

-We don't need to over-engineer a solution that will be more trouble than it's worth; we want a solution that is dead simple, easy to maintain and leaves us with the capability to expand or change technologies in the future.
 Hosting a resume on GitHub Pages in combination with a static site generator such as Jekyll gives us many advantages:

 * Use of a popular distributed version control system (DVCS)
     * Allows others to easily contribute; now or in the future.